NamasteJasutin/wizprint/README.md

 # 🧙wizprint
 ## A Small Gimmick that makes printing tasks to console just a bit more fun by introducing a Wizard that will tell your customized message in a bubble, with colors, emoji's and memes.
+## Wanna try it first?
+Try it in a repl.it: https://repl.it/@NamasteJasutin/PlasticAssuredLines

 ### How to install:
 Download from pip: